dgaydukov/cert-aws/sa/files/sa.md

 * built-in user management - manage your users in the AppStream 2.0 management console from the User Pool tab
 * custom identity
-* federated access using SAML 2.0 (for this type you can enable MFA) - use your own AD SAP - one of best candidates to be deployed on this platform.
+* federated access using SAML 2.0 (for this type you can enable MFA) - use your own AD

 ###### License Manager
 LM - tool to help manage licenses (you can track licenses based on vCPU, physical cores, sockets, number of ec2):